 Coronavirus: Parks and open spaces

-As part of our response to the coronavirus outbreak we are putting some measures in place to help safeguard the health & safety of everyone using our parks and open spaces.
-These measures follow national guidance from the UK and Scottish Governments and aim to reduce social contact as much as is possible.
-They will remain in place until we are advised otherwise by the Government.
+During the coronavirus pandemic measures to help safeguard everyone using our parks and open spaces are in place.
+These measures follow Scottish Government guidance and aim to reduce social contact as much as possible.

-The OAP garden maintenance scheme will also commence to ensure that those self-isolating are able to get out into their gardens to benefit from fresh air.
-We would ask that householders strictly follow the social distancing guidance and stay inside while our crews are undertaking work in their gardens.
+The OAP garden maintenance scheme is underway to ensure that those self-isolating can get out into their gardens and benefit from fresh air.
+We would ask that householders follow the social distancing guidance and stay inside while our crews are undertaking work in their gardens.

 Grass cutting within cemeteries is being carried out using single operator tractor and ride on mower machinery.
 This means that there will be some areas left uncut and the cemetery may look untidy.